GarvRandhar/GarvRandhar/README.md

 - 🌱 Constantly improving my coding skills and exploring new frameworks.
 - 💡 Enjoy solving complex problems with elegant solutions.
 - 🤝 Open to internship opportunities and collaborative projects.

 ---

+## ✨ My Coding Journey

+It all began when I was in **11th grade**, almost 3 years ago.
+Back then, coding was just a curious experiment for me.
+Little did I know, it would turn into a passion that would shape my future.
+Fast forward to today, I'm in my **2nd year of engineering**, diving deep into the world of technology and innovation.

+From writing my first "Hello, World!" program to now tackling complex algorithms and developing projects, every step has been a thrilling adventure.
+I believe in learning by doing, and every line of code I write is a step toward becoming the software engineer I aspire to be.

+---